-Closures: Gray Lodge is closed to all non-hunting activities from two weeks before waterfowl season on the area to one week after waterfowl season on the area, except wildlife viewing in designated areas of the sanctuary.
+Closures: Gray Lodge is closed to all non-hunting activities from two weeks before waterfowl season on the area to one week after waterfowl season on the area, except for the designated wildlife viewing area, which is open on most days during the entire year.
+This includes a driving route and nature trails.
 Fishing is available at the Avis Access only during this closure.

 Gray Lodge is a "Type A" Wildlife Area requiring a Type A one-day, two-day or season permit/pass.
 A valid CDFW hunting license is required.

 Ammunition Restrictions: A hunter shall not possess more than 25 shotgun shells while in the field during the waterfowl season.

 Camping and Trailers: Allowed only during the waterfowl season.
 Trailers may be placed no sooner than one week before the beginning of waterfowl season on the area and must be removed no later than one week after the close of waterfowl season on the area.
 Cab-over campers cannot be left without a vehicle attached!
 All trailers must be registered at the checking station within one week of placement.

 Waterfowl/Coot/Moorhen/Snipe: Hunt days are Saturdays, Sundays, and Wednesdays during open seasons.

 Pheasant/Quail/Rabbit: Hunt days are daily during the first nine days of the pheasant season.
 Thereafter, during the regular pheasant season, pheasant hunting is allowed only on Saturdays, Sundays, and Wednesdays.
 Rabbit and quail hunting are only allowed on pheasant hunt days.